Materials

 Check the gutters.
 Buildup of organic material in your rain gutters or any blockage around the drainpipe can cause water to backup, causing moisture to work its way under shingles and mold to form.
 A yearly cleaning of your gutter system can save you thousands of dollars in repairs.

 Finally, look for any lichen or moss growth on the roof.
 Plants will keep your roof moist and can work their way into small cracks in between the shingles, causing the roof sheathing under the shingles to rot.
 In time, that can mean major repairs.
 Washing the roof with water from a garden hose can remove any plant life (do not use a pressure washer, it will damage your shingles).
 After eliminating the moss and lichen, install copper strips near the top of the roof.
-When it rains small amounts of copper will wash onto your roof, poisoning the plants and inhibiting growth.
+When it rains small amounts of copper will wash onto your roof, poisoning the plants and inhibit growth.

 Performing these simple steps, very carefully if you’re doing them yourself, can add years to the life of your roof and save you money.
 Remember to watch your step and use common sense.

-Copyright © 2005 - 2008, Acme Parts.com, Inc. All rights reserved.
+Copyright © 2000 - 2024, Acme Parts.com, Inc. All rights reserved.
 Contact us to obtain licensing.
 Use of this site is subject to certain Terms of use which constitute a legal agreement between you and Acme Parts.com, Inc.